 Hello Dr, Jaddou,

-I just wanted to thank you for everything again, I appreciate all your help and advice.
-I learned many things and gained from the experience.
+I just wanted to thank you for everything again.
+I appreciate all your help and advice.
+I learned many things and gained much from the experience.
 Thank you again for the LOR.
-I hope to keep in touch and please don’t hesitate if you ever need anything from Canada.
+I hope to keep in touch, and please don’t hesitate if you ever need anything from Canada.

-Well I am towards the end of my externship with Dr Jaddou; and I can say these four weeks have being simply amazing!
-We used to take history and examine patients and present the cases to Dr Jaddou.
+Well, I am nearing the end of my externship with Dr. Jaddou, and I can say these four weeks have been simply amazing!
+We used to take histories, examine patients, and present the cases to Dr. Jaddou.
 Then he would discuss the differential diagnosis and line of action; the most important part is that we were never scared to go wrong; he always corrected our mistakes in a jocular way.

-He also used to give us handouts on guidelines for management of common cases like hypertension, cholesterol, diabetes, infectious diseases, and conduct test on the same.
+He also used to give us handouts on guidelines for management of common cases like hypertension, cholesterol, diabetes, and infectious diseases and conduct tests on the same.
 I would say this was the most beneficial part of the externship.

-Besides we also learnt to perform EKG, urine test, strep test, wart freezing, breathing treatment etc. He also used to let us write prescriptions.
+Besides, we also learned to perform EKGs, urine tests, strep tests, wart freezing, breathing treatments, etc. He also used to let us write prescriptions.

 The offices are very systematic and disciplined.